simon-stentoft/MERN-Stack-Project/README.md

 # MERN-Stack-Project
 MERN Stack Projekt

 How to use:
+1. Install dependencies: npm install

-1. Open the app:
+2. Open the app:
 in console: cd frontend -> npm start

-2. Start the express server:
+3. Start the express server:
 in console: cd .. -> cd backend -> nodemon server.js